-Housing Site H10: 33 Lodge Road
+Housing Site H10: 33 Lodge Road, Locks Heath

-Site ID 1975

-(referenced in SHLAA)
+Site ID (referenced in SHLAA) 1975

 Site Address 33 Lodge Road

 Location This site is located in a residential area of Locks Heath to the West of Lodge Road and north of St Joseph Close.

 Ward Locks Heath

 Settlement Area Western Wards and Whiteley

 Site Area 0.37 ha

 Planning Status None

 Potential Use & Indicative Capacity Residential (10 dwellings).

 Key Planning & Design Issues Access can be achieved via St. Joseph Close and/or Lodge Road.
 Where possible, development should front Lodge Road and extend the building line from St Joseph Close.

 Access to the site from St Joseph Close is likely to impact upon the Willow (subject to a TPO) to the southwest corner of the site.
+The

-The impact on the trees with TPOs should be considered in consultation with the Council's Tree Officer.
+impact on the trees with TPOs should be considered in consultation with the Council's Tree Officer.
+These assets should be protected, where possible.